Raising Kids with Self-Esteem

 To teach self-respect, you must show respect at all times.
 Speak to your child with respect—even when upset or angry.
 Never give in to the temptation to shout or demean.

 Focus on the positive.
 Praise the child's behavior when appropriate, but don't exaggerate.
-For children and especially adolescents, express confidence in their ability.
+For children and especially teens, express confidence in their ability.

-Enjoy your teenager.
+Enjoy your teen.
 Tap into his or her humor, energy, and creative sense of possibility.
 The odds are high that you’ll get in touch with your own youthful side.

 Holloway, Beth, RN, MEd